benradstone/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox-s3.md

    `./setup-env.sh`

-1. Choose the `HDP Sandbox to S3` option when prompted.
+1. Choose the `CDH Sandbox to S3` option when prompted.

 1. You have now completed the setup, to create and start your containers run: